sww1235/edc-harness/README.md

 ### Helmet

 -   LED forward and rear lights
+    -   Custom metal housing with screw on LED housings and central electronics box.
+    -   has two Amphenol screw on water proof circular connectors for headset connection and primary connection to harness wiring.
 -   headset and boom mic (maybe on chin strap)
 -   custom connector between harness wiring and helmet
     -   2x4 pogo pin SLC connector and target (8 pins in total-4 audio, 4 lighting)